twolodzko/se/README.md

 * `i string` – insert (prepend) string to the pattern space.
 * `a string` – append string to the pattern space.
 * `z [string]` – replace the pattern space with string, if not given empty it.
-* `c N-M` – keep the characters from the N-M range (inclusive).
+* `c N-M` – keep only the characters from the N-M range (inclusive).
 M means Mth character, `-M` is an left-open interval (same as 1-M), N- is an right-open interval.
 * `l`, `L` – escape characters with Rust's [std::char::escape_default] and unescape them.

 ### Manipulating memory

-* `o` - set pattern space to the original, unprocessed line.
 * `h [string]` – replace the content of the hold space with the string, or if not given, with content of the pattern space.
 * `g` – get content of the hold space to the pattern space.
 * `x` – exchange the content of the pattern space with content of the hold space.